7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 7/exercise 1.md

 `reverse(Bin)`:

 You can pretty much use a binary like a list, but instead of using cons, `|`, to add elements to a binary, you use a comma: `<<ToAdd, SomeBinary/binary>>`.
-In pattern matching, instead of using:
+And in pattern matching, instead of using:

      [H|T]